hardyscc/nestjs-dynamoose/README.md

    ```

    `UserKeys` holds the hashKey/partition key, `UserAttributes` holds all other attributes.
 When creating this two interfaces you will have typechecking when using operations like `Model.update()`.

+## Example
+A [Serverless NestJS Starter](https://github.com/hardyscc/aws-nestjs-starter) project has been created to demo the usage of this library, the following are some code gist.

 ## Support